rune1979/python_simple_password_manager/README.md

 # python simple password manager
-A small simple password manager written in python.
+A small simple password manager written in python ("py_pwm.py").
 It contains one python file and generates a .dat file with your encrypted passwords.

 You need Python3 and the following two libraries:<br>
 pip3 install rncryptor<br>